masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

 .. method:: tasklet.bind_thread([thread_id])

-   Rebind the tasklet to the current thread, or a Stackless Python thread with the given *thread_id*.
+   Rebind the tasklet to the current thread, or a |PY| thread with the given *thread_id*.

    This is only safe to do with just-created tasklets, or soft-switchable